Email Deliverability & Domain Warmup: The Complete Guide

 List Hygiene:

-- Remove hard bounces (automatic in most ESPs)
+- Remove hard bounces, automatic in most ESPs

-- Suppress 180+ day inactive quarterly
+- Suppress 180+ day inactives every quarter

-- Verify imported lists before import
+- Verify any imported list before you import it

 Engagement Management: